I’m a contemporary composer based in Boston writing primarily for film, as well as dance and live performance.

 A couple of notable shorts I’ve scored are “Weather and Chaos: The Work of Edward N. Lorenz,” the first film about Lorenz produced with the participation of scientists who worked alongside him during his work on chaos theory (elements of the score were generated using chaos math and the visualizations in the film – read more here), and the award-winning “Morocco to Israel”, about a family of Berber Jews that emigrated to Israel in the 1950’s.

 I’ve also contributed music and/or orchestrations to over fifteen PBS productions and independent films, including Edgar Allan Poe: Buried Alive, Henry Ford, “War of the Worlds,” The Wall: A World Divided and Our Mockingbird.

 Aside from film, I’ve written for theater (Punctuate4‘s 2019 production of “No Victors, No Vanquished,”) and collaborated with the Urbanity Dance Company (Best of Boston, 2015, 2017), creating music for performance pieces, participating in ‘test kitchen’ classes and speaking to students in their choreography workshops.

 I’ve also created music and/or sound design for video game companies Earplay, Inc. and Lantana Games (Videri String Quartet Plays Children of Liberty), and composed music for commercials for Nationwide Insurance and the Independent Film Festival of Boston.

-Since 2008 I’ve has worked as an assistant to award-winning composer John Kusiak.
+Since 2008 I’ve worked as an assistant to veteran, award-winning composer John Kusiak.
 I’m a graduate in film scoring and jazz piano from Berklee College of Music and have studied classical composition at Longy School of Music.
 I also have a BS in Physics from Rensselaer Polytechnic Institute.